redhat-cip/edeploy/README.rst

 ``HEALTHDIR`` points to a directory where the automatic health check mode will upload its results.

+``HWDIR`` points to a directory where the hardware profiles are stored.
+The directory must be writable by the user running the http server.

 ``LOCKFILE`` points to a file used to lock the ``CONFIGDIR`` files that are read and written like ``*.cmdb`` and ``state``.
 These files